NOAA-EMC/MLGlobal/README.md

 # Global EAGLE ensemble
 This project is part of Experimental AI Global and Limited-area Ensemble project (EAGLE), which is an ensemble GraphCast tuned on GDAS, ERA5 and HRES with GDAS as input.
 Thirty-one [model weights](https://noaa-nws-graphcastgfs-pds.s3.amazonaws.com/index.html#EAGLE_ensemble/model_weights/) were saved during training process.
-This repo contains scripts to run an ensemble-based cascaded version of the GraphCast weather model initialized with GEFSv12.
+This repository contains scripts to run an ensemble-based cascaded version of the GraphCast weather model initialized with GEFSv12.

 ## Table of Contents
 - [Overview](#overview)